Hoyasumii/avengers-endgame/README.md

 [scene cuts to Quill searching for Gamora on the screen as Thor walks in he closes it]

 THOR: Well, here we are.
 Tree!
-Good to s
+Good to se